nestdotland/docs/.github/PULL_REQUEST_TEMPLATE/feature.md

 ---
 name: 🚀 Feature Request/Idea
 about: Suggest a feature or idea for this project
-labels: 'feature request, needs triage'
+labels: "feature request, needs triage"
 ---

 <!-- NOTE: The title must follow Conventional Commit format -->